aws-solutions/aws-centralized-logging/README.md

 ### Changes

 You may make any needed change as per your requirement.
-If you want to customize the Centralized Logging opinionated defaults, you can modify the [solution manifest file](./source/resources/lib/manifest.json).
+If you want to customize the Centralized Logging on AWS opinionated defaults, you can modify the [solution manifest file](./source/resources/lib/manifest.json).
 You can also control sending solution usage metrics to aws-solutions, from the manifest file.

 ```
 "solutionVersion": "%%VERSION%%", #provide a valid value eg. v1.0